+STAFF REPORT

-STAFF REPORT - UPDATED BOUNDARY COUNTY BOARD OF COUNTY COMMISSIONERS FILE #24-0047, FLOOD CODE TEXT AMENDMENT BOUNDARY COUNTY FLOOD DAMAGE PREVENTION ORDINANCE
+BOUNDARY COUNTY BOARD OF COUNTY COMMISSIONERS FILE #24-0047, FLOOD CODE TEXT AMENDMENT BOUNDARY COUNTY FLOOD DAMAGE PREVENTION ORDINANCE

-BOUNDARY COUNTY FLOOD DAMAGE PREVENTION ORDINANCE Prepared By: Clare Marley, AICP Acting Zoning Administrator Ruen-Yeager & Associates, Inc Project Description: Continuation of public hearing from April 2 nd : Boundary County has initiated an amendment to its flood damage prevention codes to repeal Section 16.1 "flood overlay" of the Boundary County Zoning and Subdivision land use ordinance and repeal the flood damage prevention ordinance known as Flood Damage Prevention Ordinance 2015-1 and adopt a new flood damage prevention ordinance that reflects the requirements of the national flood insurance program and the standards of the State of Idaho Disaster Preparedness Act.
+Prepared By: Clare Marley, AICP Acting Zoning Administrator Ruen-Yeager & Associates, Inc Project Description: Boundary County has initiated an amendment to its flood damage prevention codes to repeal Section 16.1 "flood overlay" of the Boundary County Zoning and Subdivision land use ordinance and repeal the flood damage prevention ordinance known as Flood Damage Prevention Ordinance 2015-1 and adopt a new flood damage prevention ordinance that reflects the requirements of the national flood insurance program and the standards of the State of Idaho Disaster Preparedness Act.
 The ordinance provides definitions, a basis for the floodplain and regulations, administrative procedures, development permitting and standards, appeal and variances processes, exceptions for low-cost accessory structures, a violation process, establishment of penalties as a misdemeanor, civil remedies, severability and an effective date.
-The Board of Commissioners continued the April 2 nd hearing to allow time for revisions to the draft ordinance resulting from an amendment to Idaho Code adopted this legislative session.
-Revisions to the original staff report are in bold type .
-Applicants: Boundary County Board of Commissioners Date Application Initiated: Following May 17, 2023, FEMA Community Assistance Visit Hearing Date: Board of County Commissioners 04/02/2024 Legal Notice Provided: Newspaper: 03/14/2024 Legaritorice Frontaca.
-Site Posting: N/A Mailed to media & taxing districts: 03/13/2024 BOCC Decision: PENDING Staff Report Attachments Legal notice, draft ordinance, Flood Damage Prevention Ordinance 2015-1
+Applicants: Boundary County Board of Commissioners Date Application Initiated: Following May 17, 2023, FEMA Community Assistance Visit Hearing Date: Board of County Commissioners 04/02/2024 Legal Notice Provided: Newspaper: Site Posting: Mailed to media & taxing districts: 03/14/2024 N/A 03/13/2024 BOCC Decision: PENDING Staff Report Attachments Legal notice, draft ordinance, Floo Ordinance 2015-1 od Damage Prevention proposes to repeal the flood overlay of Chapter 16 "Overlay Zones" of the current land use code known as 9B18LOV2.
+The two current codes overlap each other in some respects, contain some contradictory sections elsewhere, and together do not contain all of the minimum flood damage prevention standards, as determined by Idaho Department of Water Resources and the Federal Emergency Management Agency (FEMA).
+FEMA Region X visited with Boundary County officials and planning staff May 17, 2023, to review floodplain administration in Boundary County.
+The visit, known as a Community Assistance Visit (CAV), is done every five years or so by FEMA to communities in the National Flood Insurance Program.
+Boundary County first adopted its flood codes November 13, 1984, and flood rate maps date back to August 2, 1982.
+Boundary County has been a part of the national floodplain program since 1984.
+FEMA advised after its May 17, 2023, visit that the current, nine-year old county code needed some adjustments.
+FEMA determined that Boundary County's flood damage prevention codes were outdated and did not entirely comply with the National Flood Insurance Program (NFIP), and state standards for procedures, definitions, and standards.
+Some additional exceptions for small accessory structures and the addition of mudslides as flood events are new provisions that are a part of this draft amendment.